Micklethwaites - Branch Details

 Christopher Micklethwaite (1726) Bahamas (m9711)

-Nothing is known about where this Christopher came from, but his son Richard died in the Bahamas in 1801.
-His slaves have continued the name to the present day.
+Nothing is known about where this Christopher came from but there are suggestions that the famiy came from Penistone.
+His son Richard died in the Bahamas in 1801.
+His slaves have continued the name as Micklewhite to the present day.

 Richard Michaelthwaite (1727) Fishlake Yorkshire (m5861)